Mongolian Sign Language

-A school for the deaf was established in Mongolia in 1964 by the occupying Soviet Union.
+A school for the deaf was established in Mongolia in 1964 with assistance from the Soviet Union.
 This resulted in many similarities between MSL and Russian Sign Language (RSL) for a time, but the two languages have since developed to be separate and distinct.

 Linda Ball, a Peace Corps volunteer in Mongolia, is believed to have created the first dictionary of MSL in 1995.
 In 2007, another MSL dictionary with 3,000 entries was published by Mongolia's Ministry of Education, Culture, and Science with assistance from UNESCO.